 Figure 5 Registered EPC Certificates Norwegian residences distributed per building code and Energy Performance Certificate.
-(Source: EPC database, www.energimerking.no, February 2020).
+(Source: EPC database, www.energimerking.no, January 2023).

-The registered properties in the EPC database are considered to be representative for the buildings built under the same building code, however not representative for the total stock as younger buildings are highly overrepresented in the database.
-There is currently a coverage ratio of EPC labels relative to the total residential building stock equal to 44%.
-Extracting only buildings built before 2009, 5% of the total stock is expected to get a C or better.
+The registered properties in the EPC database are considered to be representative for the buildings built under the same building code, however not representative for the total stock, as younger buildings are highly overrepresented in the database.
+Extracting only buildings built before 2009 (TEK07 or older building codes), 5% of the total stock is expected to get a C or better and 1.4% of the total registered buildings have a B or better.
 These are buildings that have initially been built, or through refurbishment, attained higher energy efficiency standards than the original building year (and respective building code) would imply.